Indigo Shire is well known for our trees, both historic trees and those more recently planted.

 The Beechworth Trees Reference Group has worked closely with the Council on the register and the continued rehabilitation and conservation of significant trees in our Shire.

-Our staff undertaken an ongoing program of tree maintenance and renewal as outlined in our Tree Management Plan(PDF, 6MB).
+Our staff undertake an ongoing program of tree maintenance and renewal as outlined in our Tree Management Plan(PDF, 6MB).

 The aim of our plan is to: